 Other platforms use a nominee structure.
-In this case, equity crowdinvestors do not become direct shareholders in firms but invest in "special purpose vehicles" that combine all equity crowdinvestors and are managed by nominees (i.e., the platform itself or an external individual).
-For instance, in the case of Seedrs-another prominent U.K.-based equity crowdfunding platform-the management board of Seedrs Limited acts as a nominee.
-Seedrs develops subscription agreements with ECF firms that generally include consent rights covering issues such as winding up the ECF firm, issuing preference shares, transferring assets out of the ECF firm, making certain loans, or increasing director salaries beyond an agreed level (Walthoff-Borm et al., 2018b).
+In this case, equity crowdinvestors do not become direct shareholders in firms but they invest in 'special purpose vehicles' that combine all equity crowdinvestors and are managed by nominees (i.e., the platform itself or an external individual).
+For instance, in the case of Seedrs-another prominent UK-based equity crowdfunding platform-the management board of Seedrs Limited acts as a nominee.
+Seedrs develops subscription agreements with ECF firms that generally include consent rights that cover issues such as the winding-up of ECF firm, issuing preference shares, transferring assets out of the ECF firm, making certain loans or increasing director salaries beyond an agreed level (Walthoff-Borm et al., 2018b).
 The management board of Seedrs Limited is authorized to take votes and issue consents on behalf of each individual investor that provided funds through Seedrs.
-However, Seedrs Limited does not take a seat on the board of its portfolio companies.
-Because nominees generally share in the value created at exit, they have incentives to monitor; thus, freerider problems among individual crowdinvestors are avoided.
-The nominee structure further reduces shareholder dispersion and decreases coordination costs, giving the nominee power to influence entrepreneurs' behaviors.
+However, Seedrs Limited does not take a seat on the board of their portfolio companies.
+Because nominees generally share in the value created at an exit, they have incentives to monitor, Thus, free rider problems among individual crowdinvestors are avoided.
+The nominee structure further reduces shareholder dispersion and decreases coordination costs, giving the nominee the power to influence entrepreneurs' behaviors.
 Hence, a nominee structure might be more effective to reduce possible moral hazard issues.
-A potential disadvantage of this structure is that it decreases crowdinvestors' feeling of belonging by creating a wedge between the crowd and the ECF firm.4
+A potential disadvantage of this structure is that it decreases crowdinvestors' feeling of belonging by creating a wedge between the crowd and the ECF firm.

-Other platforms (e.g., SyndicateRoom) require firms to also obtain cofunding from venture capitalists or angel investors.
-In this case, the equity crowdinvestors may benefit from the detailed due diligence (which could limit adverse selection) and monitoring (which could limit moral hazard) by the professional (lead) investor (Agrawal, Catalini, & Goldfarb, 2016).
-This structure resembles syndication in venture capital investments, with the difference that all syndicate members generally conduct their own detailed due diligence and monitor the portfolio companies as well (Baeyens, Vanacker, & Manigart, 2006).
-While this structure may seem to combine the best of two worlds (detailed due diligence and monitoring by a professional investor, alongside the wisdom of crowds) it also raises new concerns.
-The need for coinvestment with traditional financiers may limit the democratization of entrepreneurial finance.
-Moreover, harmful coinvestments and principalprincipal problems could occur (e.g., Morck & Yeung, 2003).
+Other platforms (e.g., SyndicateRoom) require firms to also obtain co-funding from venture capitalists or angel investors.
+In this case, the equity crowdinvestors may benefit from the detailed due diligence (that could limit adverse selection) and monitoring (that could limit moral hazard) by the professional (lead) investor (Agrawal et al., 2016).
+This structure resembles syndication in venture capital investments, with the difference that all syndicate members generally conduct their own detailed due diligence and monitor the portfolio companies as well (Baeyens et al., 2006).
+While this structure may seem to combine the best of two worlds (detailed due diligence and monitoring by a professional investor and the wisdom of crowds) it also raises new concerns.
+The need for co-investment with traditional financiers may limit the democratization of entrepreneurial finance.
+Moreover, harmful co-investments and principal-principal problems could occur (e.g., Morck and Yeung, 2003).
 For example, there is the risk that more powerful venture capital investors expropriate wealth from less powerful crowdinvestors.
-Nevertheless, venture capital investors often care about their reputations, which are crucial in their industry, and as such might refrain from taking actions that could harm other minority shareholders in ECF firms.
+Still, venture capital investors often care about their reputations, which are crucial in their industry, and as such, they might refrain from taking actions that harm other minority shareholders in ECF firms.

-Recently, some equity crowdfunding platforms have started to experiment with the creation of secondary markets to increase liquidity (Table 1).
-Currently, the shares of ECF firms are illiquid and difficult to trade (Signori & Vismara, 2018).
-Some crowdfunding platforms, for example, enable investors to trade shares at "fair value" to the current investors in a given firm (e.g., Seedrs).
+Another recent development is that some equity crowdfunding platforms have started to experiment with the creation of secondary markets to increase liquidity (Table 1).
+Currently, the shares of ECF firms are illiquid and difficult to trade (Signori and Vismara, 2018).
+Some crowdfunding platforms, for example, enable investors to trade shares at 'fair value' to the current investors in a given firm (e.g., Seedrs).
 Others have organized an on-platform secondary share trade (e.g., Crowdcube).
 More liquid secondary markets may increase the information available through the share price.
 When minority shareholders are unhappy with firms' plans or actions, they can sell their shares.
-When entrepreneurs cannot convince other prospective investors of the value of their plans or actions, entrepreneurs will see the value of their shares decrease.
+When entrepreneurs cannot convince other prospective investors of the value of their plans or actions, entrepreneurs will see the value of their shares decreasing.
 Such market discipline might influence entrepreneurial behavior and minimize moral hazard issues.